Rivers of Light: Act I: Gifts of Light

 Before the show begins, four lotus floats gradually drift onto the Discovery River Lagoon while fireflies awaken and the shadows of the four Animal Spirit Guides can be seen moving through the trees.
 The fireflies function as a visual element throughout the show, seemingly illuminating barges and occasionally accenting visual elements projected on water screens.

 The show begins with the arrival of two teams of mystical storytellers on their respective lantern sailboats, playing a musical fanfare accompanied by the cries of animals.
 On the Asia side of the lagoon are Shaman Aditya (whose instrument is a horn) and Acolyte Ketu.
-On the Dinoland USA side of the lagoon are Shaman Aseema (whose instrument is a flute) and her Acolyte Ambu.
+On the Dinoland side of the lagoon are Shaman Aseema (whose instrument is a flute) and her Acolyte Ambu.
 These characters are silent and communicate only through pantomime, dance, shadow puppetry, and music; leaving a narrator to explain what we are about to see.
 These performers were removed on September 29, 2018, as the result of budget cuts.

 Of all the gleaming planets in our vast universe, it is only here on Earth that water and light harmoniously unite to create the wonder of life.
 We most graciously welcome you to a timeless celebration of water and light with roots as far reaching as time itself.
 Here, where the forces of nature meet in harmony, the spirits of the animals are free to dance together in the night sky creating Rivers of Light.
 We are united in this special place to celebrate the magnificence and wonder of all living creatures, for in life we are all one.